 - Start everything earlier than you think you should, especially part and device fabrication.
 Everything will take much longer than you think.

 - Schedule and manage all of the stuff that needs to get done, allocating lots of time for everything, especially testing and debugging.
 Use a Gantt chart and elect somebody to be the team leader to delegate tasks and keep things on schedule.

-- Work on all mechanical stuff and build things early in the semester (before you learn the PIC stuff), so you can focus on the electronics and PIC stuff later in the semester.
+- Work on all mechanical stuff and build things early in the semester (before you learn about microcontrollers), so you can focus on the electronics and microcontroller stuff later in the semester.

 - Complicated mechanical devices can be a big pain and don't give you much reward in project grading.
 Keep things as simple as possible.

 - Research and order all of your parts and devices very early and very carefully.
 Shipping can be expensive when stuff is needed fast.